 Do you want to experience facial rejuvenation, instantly?
 Perlane eliminates the wrinkles and sagging contours you’ve developed with age in a quick injection treatment that allows you to get back to regular daily activities immediately.

-- Erase deep wrinkles on your forehead and between your brows.
+- *Reduce deep wrinkles on your forehead and between your brows.*